googlecloudsecurity/agentic-soc-workshop/docs/s1c1-triage-agent.md

 - Correlates findings into a structured investigation
 - Waits for analyst approval before writing to the SOAR case wall

-In under two minutes it can correlate 31 events across multiple log sources, retrieve live GTI attribution on the attacker IP, and prepare a complete investigation summary.
+In under two minutes it can pull in tens of events across multiple log sources, retrieve live GTI attribution on the attacker IP, and prepare a complete investigation summary with every query it ran shown in full.
 A human analyst doing this by hand takes 20 to 40 minutes.

 This is not a demo feature.
 It runs in production SecOps environments today.